ghi-electronics/Docs/hardware/components/spwf04sa.md

     ![Flash loader choose device](images/flash-loader-choose-device.gif)

-* Click on the `Download to device` radio button and then select the Wi-Fi firmware file you [downloaded](https://www.st.com/content/st_com/en/products/embedded-software/wireless-connectivity-software/stsw-wifi004.html#getsoftware-scroll) earlier.
+* Click the `Download to device` radio button and then select the Wi-Fi firmware file you [downloaded](https://www.st.com/content/st_com/en/products/embedded-software/wireless-connectivity-software/stsw-wifi004.html#getsoftware-scroll) earlier.
 This file is a .hex file called `SPWF04S-xxxxxx-xxxxxxx-Full.hex`.
 If you are searching for the file, make sure to search for a .hex file.
 Click the `Next` button to copy this file to the Wi-Fi module.

     ![Choose firmware](images/choose-firmware.gif)